The Politics Shed- A Free Text Book for all students of Politics.

 The UK, unlike the USA, has a large number of significant minor parties as well as the three main national parties.
-While never likely to win Westminster elections, they are important in a number of ways and often play a part in setting the political agenda.
+While they are unlikely to win Westminster elections, they are important in several ways and often play a role in shaping the political agenda.

 During a televised debate in the 2015 general election campaign, seven parties participated.
 The United Kingdom Independence Party (UKIP) and the Green Party, two of these smaller parties, have gained prominence by advocating for specific issues.
 They do not anticipate winning enough seats to lead a government but aim to pressure larger parties to consider their agenda.
 These parties have operated more as advocacy groups than traditional political entities.
 The remaining smaller parties have a regional focus.
 Plaid Cymru, the Welsh Nationalist Party, was founded in 1925 and officially supports Welsh independence within the EU, although its main focus has been on preserving the Welsh language and culture.
 Plaid Cymru has never held more than four MPs in Westminster (in 2015, it had three) but has been more successful in the National Assembly for Wales.
 In 2007, Plaid Cymru became the Assembly's second-largest party and formed a coalition government with Labour until slipping to third place following the 2011 election.